 It’s so nice to have all my kids in one place, and at a camp where each one can explore his and her personal interests, and feel comfortable with so many like-minded people.
 My oldest has described it as feeling like hanging out with all our folk-music friends.
 For us this is a terrific endorsement.

 Keep up the good work.
 We are very happy parents”

 Email from Brenda Brown, Parent

 “Buck’s Rock perfects itself more every year!
-How it works its magic remains a mystery but it all starts with the care, insights and great instincts of Mickey and Laura and the Buck’s Rock team who create an summer experience of fun that is attuned to each camper’s emotional and creative well being.
+How it works its magic remains a mystery but it all starts with the care, insights and great instincts of the Buck’s Rock team who create a summer experience of fun that is attuned to each camper’s emotional and creative well being.

 Our daughter just finished her third summer and every year just gets better!
 She arrived a couple of days late but it had already been taken care of that she would be able to have an equal chance at being involved in the first stage play.
 She had her first lead role at Buck’s Rock which she will always cherish as an amazing experience, both socially and creatively!

 Over these three years she has met new campers and has made life long friendships.
 Buck’s Rock is blessed with a unique atmosphere that fills every camper with the opportunity to be true to themselves in a safe and nurturing environment.
 Gabrielle has grown in confidence and social abilities as a direct result of being a Buck’s Rock camper.
 And her words say it best…Buck’s Rock ROCKS!!”

 “I’ve Grown as a Person” – Matt Smith